-Unfortunately, the Draft Programmatic Environmental Impact Report for the Vegetation Treatment Program (PEIR) continues this approach to wildland fire by focusing exclusively on habitat clearance projects.
+Unfortunately, the Draft Program Environmental Impact Report for the Vegetation Treatment Program (PEIR) continues to ignore the fires that cause the most damage by focusing exclusively on habitat clearance projects.

-This despite extensive scientific research that clearly indicates that the best way to effectively protect lives, property, and the natural environment from wildfire is through a comprehensive approach that focuses on ignitability of structures, community and regional planning, and fuel modifications within and directly around communities at risk.
+This despite extensive scientific research that clearly indicates that the best way to effectively protect lives, property, and the natural environment from wildfire is through a comprehensive approach that focuses on community and regional planning, ignitability of structures, and fuel modifications within and directly around communities at risk.